jakekeebler/random-password-generator/README.md

 ## Usage

 After clicking on the generate password button, follow the prompts to have the website generate a password for you.
-Use the output in any way you would like, such as using it as a password for one your accounts on any website.
+Use the output in any way you would like, such as using it as a password for one of your accounts on any website.

 ---